-SOWING AND REAPING.
-Sow with a generous hand, Pause not for toil or pain: Weary not through the heat of summer, Weary not through the cold spring rain; Bat wait till the autumn comes For the sheaves of golden grain.
-Scatter the seed, and fear not, A table will be spread: What matter if you are too weary To pat your hard-earned bread
+Scatter the seed, and fear not, A table will be spread: What matter if you are too weary To eat your hard-earned bread; Sow while the earth is broken, For the hungry must be fed.
+Sow while the seeds are lying In the warm earth's bosom deep.
+And your warm tears fall upon it They will stir in their quiet sleep; And the green blades rise the quicker Perchance, for the tears you weep.

-Sow while the carth is broken, For the hungry must be fed.
-Sow while the seeds are lying
+Then sow, for the hours are ficeting,

-In the warm earth's bos And your warm tears fall upon it They will stir in their quiet sleep; And the green blades rise the quicker, Perchance, for the tears you weep.
-Then saw, for the hours are fleeting,
+And the seed must fall to day;

-And the seed must fail to day; And care not what lands shall reap it, Or if you shall have passed away Before the waving corn-fields Shall gladden the sunny day.
+And care not what Lands shall reap it, Or if you shall have passed away Before the waving corn-fields Shall gladden the sunny day.

-Sow, and look onward, upward, Where the starry light appears - Where in spite of the coward's doubting, Or your own heart's trendling fears, You shall reap in joy the harvest You have sown to day in tears.
+Sow, and look onward, upward, Where the starry light appears -Where, in spite of the coward's doubting Or your own heart's trembling fears, You shall reap in joy the harvest You have sown to day in tears.

 OUTRAGES ON WOMEN.